AHernanData/Economy-Simulation/README.md

 ## Simulation Parameters

 The simulation parameters may be changed at the bottom of the script file under the "Test Commands" section in the "start_simulation_env()" method.
-Population is the number of citizen objects that will be present throughout the simulation, wealthy, middle, and poor are the percentages of the population in each wealth bracket at the start given as ints (exceeding 100 total is okay, they are weighted by their combined value).
+Population is the number of citizen objects that will be present throughout the simulation, wealthy, middle, and poor are the percentages of the population in each wealth bracket at the start given as ints (exceeding 100 total is okay, they are weighted against their combined value).
 The value of the range function below that determines the number of simulated months the simulation will run for.

 ## Results Exploration